Phase I ESARequest a Quote! Phase II ESARequest a Quote!

 The U.S. EPA has established cumulative-lifetime health advisories for PFOA and PFOS, which are two PFAS that have been most widely produced and studied, at 70 parts per trillion (ppt).

-Recommended Wisconsin Groundwater Standard
+The Recommended Wisconsin Groundwater Standard

 The Wisconsin Department of Health Services (WDHS) has sent the Wisconsin Department of Natural Resources (WDNR) recommended groundwater standards of 20 parts per trillion (ppt) for PFOA and PFOS individually and combined.
 WDHS continues to work on additional recommendations for other PFAS.